 You just need to make the choice.
 Determine whether or not you're willing to have an in-house marketing team.
 Determine if you're going to hire highly-skilled marketers for your team, those who already know what they're doing, or if you'd rather hire less expensive (and less skilled) team members to train yourself.
 Then decide if you're willing to do that training, or if you want to hire a consultant to do it for you.

-If you’re not willing to pay for an in-house marketing team, well, that’s fine too.
-There are plenty of content marketing agencies out there you can hire to do the work for you.
-If you don’t want to build an in-house marketing team, then don’t build one.
-It’s a complicated industry, and doing it incorrectly is always going to be worse and potentially more costly than outsourcing it.
+If you're not willing to create a full-time in-house marketing team for your startup, well, that's fine too.
+There are plenty of agencies out there you can hire to work for you and assemble your content strategy.
+If you don't want to build an in-house marketing team, then don't build one.
+It's a complicated industry, and poorly managing your content marketing strategy will always be worse and potentially more costly than outsourcing it.